-The course was designed because so many people who have depression and anxiety never seek treatment, but many have access to the Internet.
-Because depression and anxiety commonly occur at the same time it was also felt to be important to provide information that could be used to manage both conditions.
+These courses were designed because so many people never seek treatment, but many have access to the Internet.
+Because sustaining a spinal cord injury can often be connected with symptoms of depression and anxiety it was felt to be important to provide information that could be used to manage these symptoms.

 Participants interested in the courses can apply online by completing the online screen.
 Once the screen is completed, a telephone interview will be set up with the research staff to discuss your concerns and ensure the courses will be suitable for you.
 Among the participants found to be suitable, half will be begin the Chronic Conditions Course for persons with SCI while the other half will receive Psychoeducation SCI Rehabilitation Course.